TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 A proposed function composition operator that allows terse and intuitive composition, in execution order, from and to any of the 4 available function types: `Function`, `AsyncFunction`, `GeneratorFunction` and `AsyncGeneratorFunction`.

+## Purpose

+To significantly reduce code complexity and minimize the chances of bugs (coding errors) in the problem space.

 ## Usage

 The statement: